triton-inference-server/pytriton/docs/deploying_models.md

 ### Batching

-The batching feature collects one or more samples and passes it to the model together.
-The model process multiple samples at the same time and return the output for all the samples processed together.
+The batching feature collects one or more samples and passes them to the model together.
+The model processes multiple samples at the same time and returns the output for all the samples processed together.

-Batching can improve the throughput significantly.
-Processing multiple samples at the same time leverage benefits of utilizing GPU performance for inference.
+Batching can significantly improve throughput.
+Processing multiple samples at the same time leverages the benefits of utilizing GPU performance for inference.

-The Triton Inference Server is responsible to collect multiple incoming requests into a single batch.
-The batch is passed to the model which improves the inference performance (throughput and latency).
-This feature called `dynamic batching`- collect samples from multiple clients into a single batch processed by model.
+The Triton Inference Server is responsible for collecting multiple incoming requests into a single batch.
+The batch is passed to the model, which improves the inference performance (throughput and latency).
+This feature is called `dynamic batching`, which collects samples from multiple clients into a single batch processed by the model.

 On the PyTriton side, the `infer_fn` obtain the fully created batch by Triton Inference Server so the only responsibility is to perform computation and return the output.

 By default, batching is enabled for the model.
 The default behavior for Triton is to have dynamic batching enabled.
-If your model does not support batching use `batching=False` to disable it in Triton.
+If your model does not support batching, use `batching=False` to disable it in Triton.

 ### Maximal batch size

-The maximal batch size defines the number of samples that can be processed at the same time by model.
-This configuration has impact not only on throughput, but also at memory usage as bigger batch means more data loaded to the memory at the same time.
+The maximal batch size defines the number of samples that can be processed at the same time by the model.
+This configuration has an impact not only on throughput but also on memory usage, as a bigger batch means more data loaded to the memory at the same time.

-The `max_batch_size` has to be a value greater or equal to 1.
+The `max_batch_size` has to be a value greater than or equal to 1.

 ### Dynamic batching

-The dynamic batching is a Triton Inference Server feature and can be configured through defining `DynamicBatcher`
+The dynamic batching is a Triton Inference Server feature and can be configured by defining the `DynamicBatcher`
 object:

 ```python